Desert-Defi/set-protocol-v2-subgraph/README.md

 ### Local Deployment (Hardhat)

-1. Build the subgraph Docker image
+1. Build the Set Protocol Docker base and hardhat images

     `task docker-build`

-1. Deploy a Hardhat node (use `task deploy-hardhat -- detach` to start container in detached mode)
+1. Deploy a Hardhat node and custom script to the network

+    `task deploy-hardhat -- /full/path/to/test/script.ts`

+    e.g., deploy the subgraph test state setup script with

-    `task deploy-hardhat`
+    `task deploy-hardhat -- $(pwd)/test/deploy-state.ts`

-1. Monitor the Hardhat node until fully deployed and tests are executed, e.g., if running detached use
+1. Monitor the Hardhat node until fully deployed and tests are executed

-    `docker logs docker-hardhat-1 --follow`

-1. Compile the Set Protocol ABIs
+1. In a new terminal, compile the Set Protocol ABIs

     `task gen-abi`